michiganrobotics/mbot/docs/troubleshooting/software.md

 * `mbot-bridge.service`: This runs the MBot Bridge server needed to use the [MBot Bridge API](/docs/tutorials/bridge).
 Check this service if you are getting errors about websocket connections when using the API.
 * `mbot-slam.service`: This runs SLAM.
 Check this service if SLAM is not responding.
 * `mbot-motion-controller.service`: This generates motion commands to follow paths.
 Check this if you are publishing a path but the robot is not following it correctly.

----

-### Mapping & Localization Problems

-If you are toggling localization on and then it is immediately toggling off again, or if no map is being made in mapping mode, something is going wrong with SLAM.

-Check the following, in this order:
-1. **Is your Lidar plugged in?** SLAM needs the Lidar scan to work!
-2. **Can you drive your robot?** If not, it is likely that odometry is not working either, and SLAM needs odometry to work.
-See the [Hardware Troubleshooting Guide](/docs/hardware/troubleshooting) to fix it.

-Lidar spinning and Robot Control Board working but SLAM still isn't working?
-Try these steps:
-3. **Restart your robot.** If any program got into a funny state or crashed, a reboot will fix it.
-If the problem persists, follow the next steps.
-4. [**Check the logs and services**](#checking-service-status).
-These instructions also tell you how to get a log to send to course staff for help if your problems persist.
-5. [**Check LCM channels**](#viewing-lcm-channels).
-If you can't find the issue in the services, you might check that all the correct data is being published.
-Do you see the Lidar scan and odometry data coming in?

-## Networking Problems
-{: .line}

-<i class="fas fa-tools"></i>&nbsp;&nbsp;*Coming soon!*
-{: .notice--danger}